Veracruz: Art and architecture

-During the colonial era, a movement called the "estilo veracruzano" (Veracruz style) developed mostly focusing on landscapes in the state with a certain amount of indigenous influence although the painters themselves were criollo or Mexico-born Spanish.
-These paintings focus on the mountains, valles, coasts, volcanos and other natural phenomena in the state.
-Most of the proponents of this were born in Veracruz itself and include José Justo Montiel (1824–1899), Gonzalo Argüelles Bringas (1877–1942), Eugenio Landecio (teacher of José María Velasco), Natal Pesado and Ignacio Rosas.
+During the colonial era, a movement called the estilo veracruzano (Veracruz style) developed mostly by focusing on landscapes in the state with a certain amount of Indigenous influence, although the painters themselves were criollo or Mexico-born Spanish.
+These paintings focus on mountains, valles, coasts, volcanoes, and other natural phenomena in the state.
+Most of the proponents of this style were born in Veracruz itself, including José Justo Montiel; Gonzalo Argüelles Bringas; Eugenio Landecio (the teacher of José María Velasco); Natal Pesado; and Ignacio Rosas.